September 30, 2022 16:48 Dr. Yen Platz

 Thus, nuclear power is most valued in four areas: medicine, industry, agriculture, and environmental resources.

-WAJ: The IAEA values Vietnam's role as the current Chairman in Regional Cooperation Agreement (RCA) on nuclear technology development, particularly training and building capacity for Laos and Cambodia through the trilateral cooperation program between Vietnam, the IAEA, and these countries.
+WAJ: The IAEA values Vietnam's role as the current Chairman in Regional Cooperation Agreement (RCA) on nuclear technology development, particularly training and building capacity for Laos and Cambodia through the triangular cooperation program between Vietnam, the IAEA, and these countries.
 How will Vietnam carry on this responsibility in the future?

 14.jpg